mightymango/autorotate/README.md

 If an image has been edited and it's orientation changed prior to uploading, this plugin will have no effect.

+For this plugin to work it requires that Imagick has been compiled against ImageMagick version 6.3.0 or higher.

 ## Looking for images to test?
 Check out [recurser/exif-orientation-examples](https://github.com/recurser/exif-orientation-examples)